Application control overview

 Application control provides administrators with the ability to define and manage separate profiles for different user groups with application control settings.
 Endpoint security settings accommodate the needs of any and all user groups by allowing administrators to create multiple, highly flexible configurations for different user profiles.

 Application control settings can include custom password protection, WinTrust handling, protection mode, custom whitelists, network and application access control policies, file certifications, and file protection rules.

 The Endpoint Security client (deployed to managed devices) gives administrators a powerful new tool for controlling what applications run on enterprise desktops and servers, and how those applications are allowed to execute.

 Application control client software uses proven heuristic and behavior-recognition techniques to recognize typical patterns and actions of malicious code.
 For example, a file that attempts to write to the system registry could be blocked and flagged as potentially malicious.
 The application control component uses a variety of proprietary techniques to reliably detect malware even before a signature has been identified.

-For up-to-date detailed information on which device platforms and antivirus products support application control (endpoint security), see the endpoint security landing page at the Ivanti User Community:
+For up-to-date detailed information on which device platforms and antivirus products support application control (endpoint security), see the endpoint security FAQ on the Ivanti User Community:

 IMPORTANT: Endpoint security is not supported on core servers or rollup cores